othman-shbeir/othman-shbeir.github.io/_pages/about_einstein.md

-I am Othman Shbeir, a Computer Science Valedictorian and Teaching Assistant at the Islamic University of Gaza.
+I am a graduate as one of the top 2 of the class of Computer Science and currently serving as a Teaching Assistant at the Islamic University of Gaza.
 My work focuses on Artificial Intelligence, Data Science, and Computer Vision, with a strong passion for developing intelligent systems that make a real impact.

 I am particularly interested in hybrid recommendation systems, generative AI (especially Large Language Models), and applied machine learning across education, media, and healthcare.
 My graduation thesis, HarmOni, explored AI-driven multimedia synchronization and recommendation, combining collaborative filtering, content-based models, and LLMs for enhanced personalization.